 many unscrupulous dealers who frequently misrepresented the quality of their products online.

-innovative ideas in the industry to the larger commercial gaming market in time.
+and innovative ideas in the industry to the larger commercial gaming market in time.

-company catering to home and business users, not only in the USA, but all over the world, with
+companies catering to home and business users, not only in the USA, but all over the world, with

 customers ranging from Family Entertainment Centers and Fun Centers to arcades, shopping

 malls, big box stores, arenas, ball parks, sports venues, restaurants, nightclubs, bars, pubs,

 hotels, resorts, casinos, cruise ships, skating rinks, bowling alleys, truck stops, break rooms,

 office lobbies/waiting rooms, model homes, nursing homes, retirement centers, research labs,

 recreational facilities, small businesses and many Fortune 1000 Firms, to non-profits like schools, universities, colleges, gyms, churches, youth centers, hospitals and military bases, plus local, state

 and federal government entities to consumers ranging from game collectors, adults, kids, teenagers,

 young families, baby boomers, retired folks, c-level professionals, sports athletes, rock musicians